 As scientist Carl Sagan once mentioned, space is the final frontier of humankind.
 In a time not too long ago, the world beyond the sky was unattainable to humans.
 However the advancements in science have helped us defy gravity and roam around in space.
 We have reached the moon, sent out satellites to tether the world together, now time has come for us to develop ways to not only explore outer space, but to settle alien worlds.
 The researchers at NASA have already confirmed that water exists on Mars, hidden away under layers of soil.
 That's where our robots come in.

 In this competition university teams from around the country compete to collect regolith (NASA’s substitute for Martian soil) in the most efficient way possible.
 Robot weight, power consumption, and levels of autonomous control also contribute to the teams' scores.
 Other aspects of the competition include community outreach where teams teach children about robotics, programming and fabrication; there are awards for innovative design, team spirit, technical papers, and technical presentations.
 This competition is a real world challenge for student engineers to prove that they can excel beyond the class room.

 The 2020 NASA Lunabotics Competition will be held May 18-22, 2020, at the Astronauts Memorial Foundation, in the Center for Space Education, at Kennedy Space Center, Florida

 The NYU Robotic Design Team is a diverse set of students from New York University's Tandon School of Engineering.
 Our members vary in both experience and cultural background, but we work together great nonetheless.

-Our team is divided into three engineering departments: Mechanical Engineering, Electrical / Computer Engineering, and Software Engineering.
-Each department is led by an engineering lead.
-Additionally, our senior leadership is rounded out by a communications lead and an outreach lead.
+Our team is divided into seven competencies (departments): Outreach, Project Management, Systems Engineering, Electrical Engineering, Mechanical Engineering, Software Engineering, and Advisement.
+Each department is led by a student lead.
 Students work on the components of the robot consitent with their interests and major area.